solidpayorg/gitmark/README.md

 You will need a genesis address for the first run of the form `tx:output` and supply that with the argument --genesis [tx]

-You will also need the private key from that tx, which is an argument to the gitmark script, but can be also saved in a location as directed by the output from the git mark command
+You will also need the private key from that tx, which is an argument to the gitmark script, but can be also saved in a location as directed by the output from the git mark command.
+The key (ie 64 char hex secret exponent) should be stored in the indicated file with the json key "privkey"

 _Warning: do not use the default private key, that is set, in the script!_

-Git mark will generate a new address to send to, a fee, an amount, a spending private key and unspent tx data as inputs to an rpc or a simple script `tx.sh` that lives in the bin directory
+Git mark will generate a new address to send to, a fee, an amount, a spending private key and unspent tx data as inputs to an rpc or a simple script `tx.sh` that lives in the bin directory.
+Future versions will use a transaction builder to send to a network

 After running this script, an empty commit message is generated which you can check in, and points to the latest unspent transaction, creating a two way link

+Congratulations!
+You have now marked your first git repo!

 ## How it works